gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Mutator.md

 ## Common Overrides

-`IsUnique`: Whether only one instance of this mutator can be applied to at a time to an entity.
+`IsUnique`: Whether only one instance of this mutator can be applied at a time to an entity.
 Defaults to true.

 `CantBeAbsorbed`: Whether the mutator is immune to effects like Lych's absorb.
 Defaults to false.